lihuang/toast/README.md

 ## Introduction

 TOAST is short for "Toast Open Automation System for Test".
-TOAST a test execution system, and general speaking, it's a tool to run your automation test case/code in a specific test box and then show the test result back to you via Email notification or from web UI test result page.
+TOAST is a test execution system, and general speaking, it's a tool to run your automation test case/code in a specific test box and then show the test result back to you via Email notification or from web UI test result page.

 Automation of test execution can be a difficult service to provide in a universal way.
 For a large engineering organization to share common test execution infrastructure, that infrastructure must support execution of a variety of testing jobs.
 This is why we built TOAST at Taobao.